learn-co-curriculum/phase-0-intro-to-css/README.md

   mobile device?

 As you ask yourself these questions, your focus is on the *aesthetic* quality of the page.
-For each bit of _content_ you can define a _presentation rule_ that will change the way the HTML is displayed.
+For each bit of _content_ we can define a _presentation rule_ that will change the way the HTML is displayed.

 ## List the Basics of CSS

-For each style, there are 3 things to keep in mind:
+For each _presentation rule_, there are 3 things to keep in mind:

-1. What is the specific HTML you want to style?
+1. What is the specific HTML we want to style?
-2. What are the qualities you want to modify (e.g. the properties of text in a paragraph)?
+2. What are the qualities we want to modify (e.g. the properties of text in a paragraph)?
-3. How do we want to modify the qualities of the element (e.g. font family, font color, font size, line height, letter spacing etc.)?
+3. _How_ do we want to modify the qualities of the element (e.g. font family, font color, font size, line height, letter spacing etc.)?

 Once you've decided what to modify and how, we can start writing CSS rules.

 CSS selectors are a way of declaring which HTML elements you wish to style.
-Selectors can look a few different ways:
+Selectors can appear a few different ways:

 - The type of HTML element(`h1`, `p`, `div`, etc.)
 - The value of an element's `id` or `class` (`<p id='idvalue'></p>`, `<p